Jason-Next/Healthcare-Cost-Analyzer-Frontend/README.md

-# 🏥 Healthcare Cost Exposure Analyzer & AI Coach
+# 🏥 Healthcare Cost Exposure Analyzer

 An intelligent machine learning application that predicts annual medical costs and simulates lifestyle improvements to discover a **Path to Savings**.